 American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."
-The public has a significant interest in the enforcement of sanctions against international banks, and in particular, the regulation of Halkbank.
-The changes have potentially widespread consequences for the banks, which are entrusted with the savings and investments of American consumers.
-In addition, resulting delays in the implementation of foreign policy objectives endanger the safety of citizens in the United States.
-Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including the extent to which the enforcement of sanctions is influenced by external entities.
-American Oversight is committed to
+The public has a significant interest in the federal government's response to a national public health emergency.
+Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including how effectively the government is protecting both the health and human rights of everyone in the country during this crisis.
+American Oversight is committed to transparency and makes the responses agencies provide to FOIA requests publicly available, and the public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.